Interstellar Object Accessibility and Mission Design: Autonomous Navigation State of Practice

 \subsection{AutoNav}

 AutoNav is a proven technology that was first used on the mission Deep Space 1, and has since operated during flybys Borrelly, Wild 2, Tempel 1, Hartley 2, and Annefrank \cite{autonav_ds1}.
-It enables a spacecraft to autonomously image a target, register those images to derive a measurement, and use that measurement to update the spacecrafts relative state knowledge.
-The knowledge can then be used to design a maneuver for a more precise delivery, or the knowledge can be used for precise pointing of science instruments during encounter.
+It enables a spacecraft to autonomously image a target, register those images to derive a measurement, and use that measurement to update the spacecraft's relative state knowledge.
+The knowledge can then be used to design a maneuver for more precise delivery, or the knowledge can be used for precise pointing of science instruments during encounters.